Azure/Enterprise-Scale/docs/EnterpriseScale-Contribution.md

     git push origin -u
     ```

-4. Create a pull request from upstream to your remote master
+4. Create a pull request from upstream to your remote main

 #### Writing ARM Templates for reference implementation